coding-horror/basic-computer-games/00_Alternate_Languages/36_Flip_Flop/MiniScript/README.md

 Ways to play:

-0. Try-It!
-Page:
-Go to https://miniscript.org/tryit/, clear the sample code from the code editor, and paste in the contents of flipflop.ms.
-Then click the "Run Script" button.
-Program output (and input) will appear in the green-on-black terminal display to the right of or below the code editor.

 1. Command-Line MiniScript:
 Download for your system from https://miniscript.org/cmdline/, install, and then run the program with a command such as: